AlejoRamirezGismondi/visar-tp-final/README.md

 ### Hovering

 To hover, you must do any other hand gesture as longs as it is different from the Drawing and Erasing ones.
+In this mode, you can select any of the 3 colors to draw, by hovering into the box colors at the top of the screen.

+You can also hover into the Clear all button to delete all the drawings.

 ## Old Demonstration